thmsmlr/aiia/prompts/document-code-template.chat.md

 ---
-model: gpt-3.5-turbo
+model: gpt-4
 ---

->>> Write a docstring for the following code
+>>> Write a docstring for the following function.

 ```{language}
 {selection}
 ```

+docstring: